rsdoiel/antenna/columns.md

 ---

-## Predictability and trust is key to American business, and it's disappearing quickly
+## Predictability and trust is key to American business, and they're disappearing quickly

 date: 2025-04-09, from: Matt Haughey blog